DasPauluteli/yiffer.py/README.md

 A Python script for downloading comics from yiffer.xyz.

+Did you know that donating to yiffer.xyz allows you to download comics easier than this?
+[You should consider it, it's a great site!](https://yiffer.xyz/donate)

 ## Installation

 Install [Python 3.7.2](https://www.python.org/downloads/) or higher.
 Make sure you add Python to your environmental variables (see image)